SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 the attempt to set the ``address`` property of ``john.residence`` will fail, because ``john.residence`` is currently ``nil``.

-The assignment is part of of the optional chaining, which means none of the code on the right hand side of the ``=`` operator is evaluated.
+The assignment is part of the optional chaining, which means none of the code on the right hand side of the ``=`` operator is evaluated.
 In the previous example,